2026 Call For Proposals

 Tips for a Good Proposal

-Attendees want to know what skills, resources and information they’ll be able to bring back to their jobs or businesses, so be sure to define clear and practical session takeaways in your description and/or learning objectives. - An attention-grabbing title
+Attendees want to know what skills, resources and information they’ll be able to bring back to their jobs or businesses, so be sure to define clear and practical session takeaways in your description and learning objectives. - A clear focus

 Your title is going to be fighting for attention with dozens of other titles, so be creative but make sure it is also direct and explanatory.
 Consider a shorter session title (no more than 10 words) so it’s quick and catchy. - Speaker expertise

 The Show is committed to representing the diverse makeup of the foodservice industry in our education program.
-If you’re submitting a proposal that includes multiple speakers, we encourage you to have a diverse lineup of speakers in gender, ethnicity, location, expertise, lived experience, and more. - Audience engagement
+If you’re submitting a proposal that includes multiple speakers, we encourage a diverse lineup of speakers in gender, ethnicity, lived experience and more. - Audience engagement

 Identify ways to engage your audience to maximize the impact of your proposed session (i.e. polling and quizzes, scenario-based exercises, attendee discussions, group work, etc.) - Don’t make it an advertisement

-In your description, focus on the why and the how rather than the who and the what.
-The National Restaurant Association Show has a strict non-commercial policy for its operator-led education, and proposals that are advertisements for yourself or your company will not be well-received.
-However, if you’re a supplier that wants to speak specifically to your products/services, contact [email protected] for the appropriate sponsorship opportunities to do so. - Proof your work
+Focus on the “why” and “how” rather than the “who”.
+We have a strict non-commercial policy for operator-led education, and proposals that are advertisements for yourself or your company will not be well-received.
+However, if you’re a supplier that wants to speak about to your products/services, contact RestaurantShowSales@informa.com for sponsorship opportunities. - Proof your work

 How to Submit a Proposal